quale-lang/quale/docs/guide.md

 So a qubit in superposition when returned from toss, upon measurement will either give us 0 or 1 with an equal probability.
-But how can we put a qubit in superposition?
+But how can we put a qubit in superposition in the first place?
+For this we rely on the standard library for quale which provides certain standard gates which can be applied to qubits in function-like manner.

-So this `toss` function needs a two-step procedure to achieve what we aimed.
+This `toss` function requires a two-step procedure to achieve what we aimed.
 First we need to create a `qubit` in state 0.
 And then we put it in superposition.
 Again as a matter of fact, we can put a qubit in superposition by applying Hadamard gate to it.